com-480-data-visualization/project-2023-ak_team/Milestone2.md

 Afterwards, by clicking on the actor's name located at the top right corner (e.g., Tom Cruise), you can access further details about them, including:

-- A catalogue of movie posters and relevant information for all the movies they have acted in.
+- A catalogue of movie posters and relevant information for all the movies he/she has acted in.
 - A radar chart showcasing the types of genres that have defined his/her career.
 - A density plot that depicts the distribution of genres in the movies he/she has acted in over time

 ![image](https://user-images.githubusercontent.com/61150130/234244230-2b6752bb-3a6f-49dc-9b45-fab073e90ebe.png)

-The lines connecting the central graph nodes signify collaborations, and when clicked, they reveal detailed information about the movies they've worked on together, along with their posters.
+The radar chart not only displays all the genres that the actor has been associated with but also serves as a filter button.
+You can select any of the genres (e.g., "Action") by clicking on it, and the movie poster catalogue will be filtered based on that genre.
+Furthermore, the density plot will highlight the selected genre, allowing you to view the distribution of that genre in the actor's career.

 ![image](https://user-images.githubusercontent.com/61150130/234244297-c293c240-cb87-4093-bcfc-81ba3674b629.png)

 # Tools and Lecture